top of page

 • Proactively communicate camp updates, questions and concerns with the camp director and supervisor

-• Represent Call of the Wild Camps in a positive and professional manner with campers, parents/guardians, staff, and community partners
+• Represent Call of the Wild Camps in a positive and professional manner with customers, staff, and park visitors

 • Perform other duties as assigned